dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/templates.md

 ### Importing templates

 Screendoor lets you import templates that other customers have exported.
-To import a template, visit the &ldquo;Your templates&rdquo; page, select &ldquo;Import a template,&rdquo; and choose the template you want to import.
+To import a template, visit the "Your templates" page, select "Import a template," and choose the template you want to import.

 ![Importing a template.](../images/templates_4.png)